shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 The process of flexibility trading is as follows:

 [^4]:
-    UFTP allows for alternative baselines, see section 2.1.
+    UFTP allows for alternative baselines, see [General description](index.md).
     In case of alternative baselines, D-prognosis is optional.

 1. The DSO requests all AGRs at the congestion point to provide flexibility.